baconcheese113/sbml-linter/README.md

 - Non-SBML XML files may briefly trigger validation before being ignored.
 - The validator executable must be manually placed in the `validator` folder.

-## Release Notes

-### 0.0.1

-- Initial release with basic SBML validation and diagnostics.

 ## Contributing